 We have built a team of experts with experience in the cannabis and pharmaceutical industry, along with a group of advisers that are highly experienced in tax, legal, high-level sales, and management.
-With our unique team, we have been able to develop a proprietary, cryogenic ethanol extraction method that gives us the highest quality concentrate, at a very competitive price.
+With our unique team, we have been been able to develop a proprietary, cold ethanol extraction method that gives us the highest quality consumer and wholesale products, at very competitive prices.